mpatacchiola/blog/_posts/2017-03-14-dissecting-reinforcement-learning-6.markdown

 ![Reinforcement Learning Multi-Armed Bandit illustration]({{site.baseurl}}/images/reinforcement_learning_multi_armed_bandit_photo.png){:class="img-responsive"}

 In this experiment the subject has to find a good balance between **exploration and exploitation**.
 Let's suppose the subject plays a single round finding out that the left arm is more generous.
 How to proceed?
 You must remember that the machines are stochastic and the best one may not return the prize for a while in a short sequence.
 Should the subject explore the option that looks inferior or exploit the current best option?
-Formally we can define this problem as a Markov decision process with a single state (see the [first post](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html)).
+Formally we can define this problem as a **Markov decision process with a single state** (see the [first post](https://mpatacchiola.github.io/blog/2016/12/09/dissecting-reinforcement-learning.html)).
 There are $$N$$ arms which is possible to pull and each one as a certain probability of returning a prize.
 We have a single state and $$N$$ possible actions (one action for each arm).
 At each round the agent chooses one arm to pull and it receives a reward.
 The goal of the agent is to maximise the reward.
 During the years have been proposed many solutions to the multi-armed bandit problem.
-In the following part of the post I will show you some of these solutions, and I will show you empirically the results achievable from each one.
+In the following part of the post I will show you some of these solutions, and I will show you empirically the results obtained from each one.

 ![Reinforcement Learning Multi-Armed Bandit state graph]({{site.baseurl}}/images/reinforcement_learning_multi_armed_bandit_state_utility.png){:class="img-responsive"}